pedrofelipefroes/ac-internship-qa-workshop-example/README.md

-# ac-internship-qa-workshop-example
+# QA Workshop Project  #

-A small Cucumber application for the QA workshop
+This is a small framework that uses Cucumber and Page Object to execute test on Selenium Webdriver for searching Pikachu on Pokemon.com's Pokédex.